A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 With Casey LaBow, Zach Grenier and Monique Coleman.

-Appalled by America's glorification of violence and repression of female nudity, disruptive activists LIV and WITH begin a grass roots campaign to "Free the Nipple" and make toplessness legal across the country, and raise awareness of gender
+Appalled by America's glorification of violence and repression of female nudity, disruptive activists LIV and WITH begin a grass roots campaign to "Free the Nipple" and make toplessness legal across the country, and raise awareness of

-backwards censorship laws in the United States.
+to protest the backwards censorship laws in the United States.

 A sauna boss who was threatened with closure after the council accused him of running a swingers club without permission has said he has no plans to shut his doors.